 That being said, there is one type of contract the ceases payments after the owner dies.
 They are called life only annuities with no period certain.
 We don’t see these purchased very often, but they make sense in some very specific cases.
 Someone might purchase this type of contract to maximize lifetime income, but s/he would be very aware that payments would cease upon passing.

 Call Us With Your Questions

-If you are considering buying an annuity and have questions, the Hyers and Associates team works with annuities everyday.
-We are available to answer any questions or concerns you might have.
+If you are considering buying an annuity and have questions, the Hyers and Associates insurance team works with annuities everyday.
+We are available to answer any questions or concerns you have.
 There are a lot of things to consider, and we’re here to help make the process easier, so contact us today!